War in Somalia (2006–2009): Widening of conflict and rebel consolidation (May–December 2007)

 As fighting in Mogadishu escalated, ICU insurgents in southern Somalia found a window of opportunity and peacefully captured the town of Dhobley near the Kenyan border in mid-October.
 At the end of October 2007, some of the heaviest fighting in months broke out between the ENDF and ICU insurgents in the capital when Ethiopian troops launched an offensive on ICU positions.
-From 8–16 November, another large scale multi-day battle occurred in Mogadishu; during which the bodies of Ethiopian troops were dragged through the city streets.
+From November, more large scale fighting occurred in Mogadishu; during which the bodies of Ethiopian troops were dragged through the city streets.
 By November, small pockets of Islamic Courts Union control were appearing in various places across the country.
 In December 2007, the ENDF withdrew from the strategic town of Guriel, which was then taken quickly over by insurgents.

 At the end of the year, the UNHCR estimated 1,000,000 people had been displaced by the war.
 Thousands of Somalis had been killed by the Ethiopian army.
 The United Nations reported the crisis as being the worst ever humanitarian crises in Africa.
 The TFG announced that most of the country was not under its control and claimed that the ICU was regrouping, which the Ethiopian government denied.
 Al-Jazeera reported that fighting between the ENDF/TFG and Islamic Courts forces in 2007 had resulted in several thousand civilian deaths in Mogadishu.

 The Ethiopians and Transitional Federal Government had little public support, and Ethiopian troops rarely conducted patrols due to frequent losses to Somali insurgents.
 ENDF military losses had reached unsustainable levels by the end of 2007 and an excess of 50,000 ENDF troops were deployed in Somalia.
 Thousands of Ethiopian troops had been killed during the fighting for Mogadishu in 2007.
 Oxford Analytica observed at the end of 2007 that the Ethiopian army aimed to win a war of attrition against the insurgency, but Ethiopia was effectively bogged down and facing a multi front war, with no prospect of victory.
 Throughout the year the ENDF had repeatedly claimed it was drawing down its forces in Somalia, though none occurred.
-The tactics of Somalis fighting the military occupation increasingly came to resemble the Iraqi insurgency.
-The presence of US military reconnaissance aircraft over Mogadishu was observed by journalists and rumor had spread among the population that US Special Forces were aiding Ethiopian troops in the city.
-According to Professor Abdi Ismail Samatar, as the insurgency grew in strength, it became clear to the Americans that the Ethiopian military occupation was doomed to fail, prompting them to focus on engineering a split within the Islamic resistance movement.